mongodb/terraform-provider-mongodbatlas/website/docs/r/backup_compliance_policy.html.markdown

 ---
 # Resource: mongodbatlas_backup_compliance_policy

 `mongodbatlas_backup_compliance_policy` provides a resource that enables you to setup a Backup Compliance Policy resource.
-Prevent any user, regardless of role, from modifying or deleting specific cluster configurations and backups.
-When enabled, the Backup Compliance Policy will be applied as the minimum policy for all clusters and can only be disabled by contacting MongoDB support.
-Only supported for clusters M10 or higher.
+[Backup Compliance Policy ](https://www.mongodb.com/docs/atlas/backup/cloud-backup/backup-compliance-policy) prevents any user, regardless of role, from modifying or deleting specific cluster settings, backups, and backup configurations.
+When enabled, the Backup Compliance Policy will be applied as the minimum policy for all clusters and backups in the project.
+It can only be disabled by contacting MongoDB support.
+This feature is only supported for cluster tiers M10+.

-When enabled, Backup Compliance Policy will be applied as the minimum backup policy to all clusters in your Project and will protect all existing snapshots.
+When enabled, the Backup Compliance Policy will be applied as the minimum backup policy to all clusters in a Project and will protect all existing snapshots.
 This will prevent any user, regardless of role, from modifying or deleting existing snapshots prior to expiration.
-Changes made to existing backup compliance policies will only apply to future snapshots.
+Changes made to existing backup policies will only apply to future snapshots.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.